The Password Game: strategy & statistics

 There are other things algebraic chess notation can indicate, but none of the solutions in this game use them.

-You usually won't have a hard time with elements in the chess move, but 10% of the solutions start with Bh, Nh, Rf, or Rg which have atomic numbers over 100.
+10% of the solutions start with Bh, Nh, Rf, or Rg which have atomic numbers over 100.
 If you get one of those, it's probably worth starting the game over.
 Copy your password, refresh the page, paste it back in, and fix the CAPTCHA and Geoguessr country if you need to.

 Rule 18 (atomic numbers must add to 200)